 One hot day, I went by Meadowlake Swim Club just down the road from our house.
 The pool was full of people, but there was one who stood out.
 Her name was Colleen.
 Later that week, it was already dark when the doorbell rang.
 Mom, Dad and I were in a new place and didn’t know anyone.
 Dad answered the door to the football coach at Calvary Baptist Academy along with three of his players.
 One of them was the quarterback, Bob Martin.

-This is where providence stepped in, or at least where I realized it.
-Today, Bob is Dr Robert Martin, heart specialist, and Colleen is my wife Colleen.
-In May, 2021, Colleen made me an appointment to see Dr Martin almost exactly forty one years after we met.
+Forty-one years later, in May, 2021, Colleen made me an appointment to see Dr Martin.
 I resented her assumption that there could be anything wrong with me, and I determined to increase my exercise and lose weight before the appointment, but my weight loss never happened.
 When the day of the appointment arrived, I hoped for a major event at work to get me off the hook, but it didn’t happen, so I made my appointment.

 It was good to see my old friend Bob Martin again, but I hated wasting his time.
 On my end, everything was fine, but due to my age and family history, the doctor scheduled me for a stress test and calcium test.
 Since I worked out on the elliptical machine 4-6 days every week, I wasn’t worried.
 My daily routine consisted of doing intervals: sprinting 30 seconds and jogging 20 seconds for twenty minutes.
 It was a hard work out, but how can you expect any progress if you aren’t breathing heavy?
 On Mondays, Wednesdays, and Fridays, I did push ups.